January-March Fishing Patterns

 April-June Fishing Patterns

 Spring has a lot to offer to those of us who enjoy the outdoors.
 In the fishing world, as the days become longer and the water temperature starts to heat up so does the fishing.
 When the inshore redfish start to break out of their schooling patterns they will spread out and start feeding heavily as the estuary becomes abundant with small bait fish, shrimp and crabs.
 Mixed in with the reds we will also be catching good numbers of speckled sea trout, flounder and small sharks.
 In the Port Royal Sound the cobia should be migrating in as they prepare to spawn.
-This offers us a great chance to get out and sight fish for these bruisers (many weighing between 25 and 45 pounds) using light spinning tackle and fly rods.
-Out in the sound we will also be targeting fish such as spanish mackerel, black sea bass and various sharks.
+This offers us a great chance to get out and sight fish for these bruisers (some weighing between 25 and 45 pounds) using light tackle.
+Also in the sound and on the nearshore waters we will also be targeting fish such as spanish mackerel, black sea bass , black drum, whiting, bluefish, triple tail and various sharks.
+Speaking of sharks – we do have better than 12 different species of sharks that migrate into the Hilton Head area beginning in mid-April and steadily increasing throughout the summer months and it is not uncommon to catch these critters in and around the shallow flats as well as the deeper channels leading to the Port Royal Sound.

 July-September Fishing Patterns

 The summer action around Hilton Head can be summed up in two words “mixed bag”!
 This is an excellent time go fishing because we have so many options.
-On the inshore waters we will be targeting redfish, flounder, trout and small sharks using a combination of lures and live bait tactics.
+On the inshore waters we will be targeting redfish, flounder, trout, black drum, mackerel and various sharks using a combination of lures and live bait tactics.
 Given the right conditions we may also get up on the shallow short grass flats in search of tailing redfish…if you like to “hunt for fish” this is the ultimate experience!
 Out in the sound we will be targeting the mighty tarpon, many of which go over 100 pound and put on a remarkable ariel show.
 Mixed in with the tarpon will be good numbers of sharks such as blacktips, duskies and bonnet heads.
-On top of that we will have some great action off of the beach and on the nearshore wrecks for species such as cobia, spanish mackerel, king mackerel, red snapper and sea bass.
+On top of that we will have some great action off of the beach and on the nearshore wrecks for species such as cobia, jacks, mackerel, whiting and sea bass.
 What more can I say, summer fishing has something for everyone!

 October-December Fishing Patterns